Quadratic word equations with regular constraints and the exponent of periodicity: Nice Semigroups

 Indeed, by the pigeonhole principle, there exist words $w_X \in \Sigma^k$ such that $\sigma(X) \in w_X \Sigma^+$ holds for all $X \in \cX$ for infinitely many solutions $\sigma$.
 Hence, some $E'_\rho = (U' = V', \mu') \in \cE$ with constraints in $S$ and infinitely many solutions can be obtained from $E_\rho$ by the trivial substitution $X \mapsto w_X X$.
 By assumption on $S$ there are solutions $\sigma'$ of $E'_\rho$ with arbitrarily large exponent of periodicity.
 The corresponding solutions $\sigma$ of $E_\rho$ with $\sigma(X) = w_X \sigma'(X)$ have the desired property since $\abs{\sigma(X)} = \abs{w_X} + \abs{\sigma'(X)} \geq k + 1$ holds for all $X \in \cX$. \end{proof}

 In order to apply \prref{thm:ell} we need at least one nonempty finite semigroup $S$ which is nice for a family of word equations $\cE$.
-By \prref{lem:niceH} (or \prref{lem:niceS}) the trivial semigroup would then be nice for $\cE$ and, thus, so would all finite nilpotent semigroups by the above.
-A first example are two-variable word equations which we briefly discussed in \prref{sec:TVW}.
+By \prref{lem:niceH} (or \prref{lem:niceS}) the trivial semigroup would then be nice for $\cE$.
+Hence, if \prref{conj:watnu} holds for some family of equations $\cE$ (without constraints), then all finite nilpotent semigroups are nice for this family~$\cE$.
+A first example are two-variable word equations, which we briefly discussed in \prref{sec:TVW}.
 Based on \prref{prop:IPR2000} we can state a more general form of this proposition by using \prref{thm:ell}.

 \begin{corollary} Every finite nilpotent semigroup is nice for two-variable word equations. \end{corollary}